Settlement Agreement Breach of Contract

 For example, an employer may pay its employee a sum of money and benefits in exchange for the employee refraining from engaging in work with or soliciting business from the company's clients.
 Additionally, in exchange for the payment of the agreed-upon sum of money, the employee is waiving their rights to bring a claim against the employer for such things related to their employment termination.
 The salary is considered compensation for the claim the employee has the potential to file.

 An example of a claim an employee could file is an employee who is terminated due to redundancy at their level in the company.
 The employee may have a case to dispute how the selection process was made, so instead of risking taking the case to court, the employer agrees to a settlement to avoid the costs and time associated with a potential lawsuit.

-It is necessary for the employee to sign a settlement agreement in order to waive their statutory rights, otherwise any document they sign concerning this waiver would be considered unenforceable in court.
+It is necessary for the employee to sign a settlement agreement in order to waive their statutory rights, otherwise, any document they sign concerning this waiver would be considered unenforceable in court.

-While settlement agreements can be considered a typical part of business for many companies, there are occurrences where one party does not abide by the terms of the settlement agreement which result in a breach.
+While settlement agreements can be considered a typical part of the business for many companies, there are occurrences where one party does not abide by the terms of the settlement agreement which results in a breach.
 In the event that there is a breach of a settlement agreement the offended party can:

 - Initiate a civil claim in connection with the breach.

 - Seek intervention by the court that would have had jurisdiction over the original dispute.

 To be able to use the latter remedy, it is essential that both parties pre-plan for the event of a breach and draft into the agreement a section that indicates the court will have jurisdiction over disputes arising from the settlement agreement.

 At its core, a contract is an exchange of promises between two parties.
 A breach of contract can occur when one of the parties bound by the contract violates one or more of their obligations or requirements that had been laid out in the contract.
 When a breach of contract occurs, there is often some harm that is created for the non-breaching party by the failure to perform the actions or obligations.